 The condition of venues and facilities across the region's network vary considerably.
-In outlying settlements, this is often dependent on population numbers and the availability of community members to use and maintain these facilities.
+In rural localities, this is often dependent on population numbers and the availability of community members to use and maintain these facilities.

 Each venue has been given a rating to reflect an assessment of its current condition.
 While many were rated through site visits, support was provided by Council staff to provide assessments of other facilities (generally those in outlying areas of the LGA).
-In some cases, the facility manager (e.g. private provider or s355 Committee) was contacted to inform the condition assessment.
+In some cases, the facility manager (e.g. private provider or s355 Committee) was contacted to obtain information about the facility condition.

-The condition assessment ratings have used the system outlined in the Institute of Public Works Engineering Australasia's (IPWEA) Condition Assessment and Asset Performance Guidelines.
-The percentage of venues which fall within in each of the five condition rating categories is outlined in Figure 12.
+The condition assessment ratings are those used the system outlined in the Institute of Public Works Engineering Australasia's (IPWEA) Condition Assessment and Asset Performance Guidelines.
+The percentage of venues in each of the five condition rating categories is outlined in Figure 12.